jpignata/bossman-gem/README.md

 ## Bugs, Features, Feedback

-Tickets can be submitted by using GitHub issues.
+Tickets can be submitted by via GitHub issues.

 ## Example Usage